• Skip to primary navigation

 If you want to cook these from frozen you will have to add about 5 minutes extra onto the cooking time.

 You can also freeze any leftover tomato sauce.
-Just ladle it into a suitable freezer container or ziploc bag and place in the freezer.
-This sauce will keep will for up to 6 months.
+Just ladle it into a suitable freezer container or ziploc bag and place it in the freezer.
+This sauce will keep well for up to 6 months.

-To defrost, tip the frozen sauce into a saucepan and heat gently until defrosted, then increase the heat and bring to the boil.
+To defrost, tip the frozen sauce into a saucepan and heat gently until defrosted, then increase the heat and bring to a boil.
 Remove from the heat and serve.

 Make miniature meatballs for a quick party snack